 And I had very intense lessons and talks with the masters: Mike Brecker, Hadley Caleyman, Kenny Wheeler, Kenny Werner, Ray Drummond, Yellowjackets, Jimi Halperin, Dave Liebman, Barry Harris, just to name a few.
 Most importantly my mentor John Ruocco an unbelievable voice in Jazz surely not enough heard; he taught me almost everything in Jazz and on Sax, to find the 1, 2, 3, and 4.
 Hard enough 😉 and chromaticism, Polychords and learning tunes.
 Adam Nussbaum and Barry Harris.
 Adam really kicked my butt regularly for several years – and he will again – next time we go together on the road.
 Barry about loving music and Jazz and his great concepts and Bird.

 Another important person, friend and musician is Jasper van’t Hof, who invited me to play in his Band Pili Pili.
 Jasper, what an energy and great human being!
 I love you.

-Then there is Keith Copeland, we played until he passed away, Ingrid Jensen who taught me to play Duo on the front.
+Then there is Keith Copeland, we played until he passed away, Ingrid Jensen who taught me to play as a Duo-Hornsection on the front.